fermyon/developer/content/cloud/sqlite-storage.md

 ## Accessing Private Beta

-* SQLite Stoage in Cloud is currently in private beta.
+* SQLite Storage in Cloud is currently in private beta.
 To request access to the private beta, please fill out this short [sign-up form](https://fibsu0jcu2g.typeform.com/to/Brv12FI0#hubspot_utk=xxxxx&hubspot_page_name=xxxxx&hubspot_page_url=xxxxx).
 >> Please note that the private beta is limited in space and all requests cannot be guarenteed.

 ## Limitations For SQLite in Fermyon Cloud